caseynewman/password-generator/README.md

 ## Description

+This project was created so that the user can generate a random password meeting their chosen criteria.
+The user can choose whether or not the randomly generated password can include lowercase letters, uppercase letters, numbers, and/or special characters, as well as the length of the password given it's within a certain range.

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

 - What was your motivation?